Liebeg/Jalopy_memes/README.md

 ### How to install
 1. Make sure you have [JaLoader](https://github.com/theLeaxx/JaLoader) 3.4.1+ installed
 ### Manual method:
-* Place the .dll file in your mods folder (default is `Documents/Jalopy/Mods`)
+Place the downloaded files in your mods folder (default is Documents/Jalopy/Mods)
-* Copy the file en_jokes.txt into the folder with the jalopy.exe file.

 ### Automatic method:
 * **This requires that the `Enable JaDownloader` setting in `Modloader Options/Preferences` in-game is set to `Yes`**